MickeyJsquad/IT-C-544---System-Administration-Project/milestone4/milestone4.md

 * Test results and troubleshootign steps

 ## SIEM & Endpoint Protection

+We decided to use Wazuh as our SIEM and Endpoint Detection software.
+Because the network is not very large, we decided to use the all-in-one script meaning that all three parts of Wazuh, Server, Manager, and Dashboard, are installed on the same device.
+After the installation we were provided with the initial login credentials which we changed.
+In the dashboard, there are instructions provided for deploying agents on other machines.
+![]

 * Deployment steps for SIEM and endpoint tools
 * Devicdes monitored and log sources
 * Alert rules and examples